miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 just enough is plenty.
 And so SQLite is now highly optimized and baked into endless products, including Python itself.
 So when you use this database from FastHTML, they're just throwing an API-wrapper around SQlite (by default).

+## The 80/20 Rule Simplifies Database Use with Core Functions

 The 80/20-rule suggests that you can get 80% of the benefit from the first 20% of the effort, if you just prioritize correctly and are willing to live without